-- Never shave as soon as you wake up first thing in the morning.
-Always wait for at least fifteen minutes, walk a few steps or do a few stretches first.
+- 15 min after wakeup: Never shave as soon as you wake up first thing in the morning.
+Always wait for at least fifteen minutes, walk a few steps, or do a few stretches first.
 Your blood circulation and flow are reduced during sleep and after you wake up.

 - A hot bath opens your pores and is helpful in shaving.
 You must soak only for two or three minutes.
 Never soak for more than ten minutes.
 The steam from a warm shower is also equally helpful in softening your pores.

 - Exfoliation is very helpful in unclogging your pores.
-It removes dirt, dust, grime, oil, and sebum off your skin.
-It removes your dead skin which will clog your razor and lead to an uncomfortable and uneven shave.
+It removes dirt, dust, grime, oil, and sebum from your skin.
+It removes your dead skin, which will clog your razor and lead to an uncomfortable and uneven shave.

-Is trimming the only way to maintain healthy hair and to keep the ends fresh?
+Is trimming the only way to maintain healthy hair and keep the ends fresh?

-“It is absolutely growing,” she clarifies, “so if you’re trying to grow your hair out to no avail, it is breaking faster than it can grow and you need more frequent dustings.”
-Even though staying off a trip to salon seems like the low-maintenance approach, it actually means you need to be even more proactive about your hair’s health.
-As Divine put it, “The best way to extend the time between cuts should be more of a lifestyle approach than an afterthought.”
+“It is growing,” she clarifies, “so if you’re trying to grow your hair out to no avail, it is breaking faster than it can grow, and you need more frequent dustings.”
+Even though staying off a trip to the salon seems like the low-maintenance approach, you need to be even more proactive about your hair’s health.
+As Divine said, “The best way to extend the time between cuts should be more of a lifestyle approach than an afterthought.”

-How to get smooth and soft skin aftershave?
+How to get smooth and soft skin after shaving?

-“Exfoliating your legs prior to razor use will remove the dead skin cells, allowing easier gliding and better hair removal which will also dramatically decrease razor bumps and ingrown hairs,” says Marnie Nussbaum, MD, New York City-based dermatologist.
+“Exfoliating your legs before razor use will remove the dead skin cells, allowing easier gliding and better hair removal, which will also dramatically decrease razor bumps and ingrown hairs,” says Marnie Nussbaum, MD, New York City-based dermatologist.
 Her go-to product: Peter Thomas Roth Buffing Beads Body Wash [Note: product discontinued].
 “It gently moisturizes and cleanses while shedding the dead skin cells,” she says.

-“Dry shaving is one of the worst things for the skin as it will cause the blade to tug and pull the skin with it.
-Shaving cream or gel allows for the razor to evenly glide across the skin without irritation or causing nicks and cuts,” explains Nussbaum.
+“Dry shaving is one of the worst things for the skin as it will cause the blade to tug and pull the skin.
+Shaving cream or gel allows the razor to evenly glide across the skin without irritation or causing nicks and cuts,” explains Nussbaum.
 “It also helps hydrate and protects the skin.”

-“Many women shave against the direction of hair growth; however, the blunt end of the hair can subsequently grow inward as opposed to up and out of the epidermis,” Nussbaum explains.
+“Many women shave against the direction of hair growth; however, the blunt end of the hair can grow inward instead of up and out of the epidermis,” Nussbaum explains.
 “Another big mistake is not switching disposable razors often enough,” shares Nussbaum.
 How often should you change it?
-“More than a week with the same blade will cause irritation as the blade dulls and begins to tug on the skin causing razor bumps, scrapes, and irritation,” she explains.
-“Old blades also tend to harbor bacteria. which can cause infection and inflammation.
+“More than a week with the same blade will irritate as the blade dulls and begins to tug on the skin, causing razor bumps, scrapes, and irritation,” she explains.
+“Old blades also tend to harbor bacteria, which can cause infection and inflammation.
 If you feel a tug on your skin, it’s time to toss it!”